kkhu/react-native-portal/README.md

 # react-native-portal
-react native portal,  portal in react native , portal
+This is react native portal that like portal in react